The Ultimate Guide to Power Cleans

 Power Clean Conclusions

-Those benefits are in short
+Those Power Clean benefits are (in short)

 - Enhancing power production

 - Teaching and training force production (during the phase of the 2nd pull) and force absorption (during the phase of the catch)

 - Teaching and training the kinematic chain and triple extension

 The Power Clean can be used to increase strength, power, and explosiveness, as well as building muscle mass (to a certain extent).
 To reap those benefits, you need to understand the different